sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - Implemented proxy pattern
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  Learned about implementing different pattern
+* What I will do today - Designed structure of game
+* Blocker - No

 # Day 12 - 18th April

 #### Sricheta